Managing Working Capital and Liquidity

 Firms approximate working capital requirements based on revenue.
 Moreover, firms forecast future working capital requirements based on future revenue forecasts.
 While estimating the working capital requirements, firms usually do the following:

 • Differentiating permanent and variable current assets.
-Permanent current assets include base levels of inventory, staffing, and receivables, which are usually constant over time.
+Permanent current assets include base inventory levels, staffing, and receivables, usually constant over time.
 Variable current assets are additional inventory and labor required at peak production and sales or growth phase.

 • Weighing the cost against the benefits using different inventory and receivables policies.
 For instance, easy credit policies may result in high billing costs and payment delinquencies.